 How Cancer Can Affect the Heart without Spreading to It

 There are a few different ways that cancer can affect the heart without spreading the cancerous cells to it.
 Web MD reported that the body may increase inflammation in response to the cancer.
 (1) Inflammation can be a sign that the body is trying to fight the cancer, however this response places stress on the heart.

 Cancer can also release toxinsA poison made by certain bacteria, plants, or animals, including insects., resulting in a “wasting away” of the body’s skeletal muscle, including weakening the heart.
 Hormones and body chemicals may be released in the creation of blood vessels necessary for tumor growth.
 (1)

 Heart Damage Can Be a Side Effect of Chemotherapy

-It would be amiss not to mention that chemotherapy treatment can cause heart damage.
+It is important to mention that chemotherapy treatment can cause heart damage in some cancer patients.
 However, according to the Mayo Clinic, “heart disease associated with chemotherapy is rare – and not all chemotherapy drugs carry the potential side effect of heart damage.”
 (2)

 Cumulative chemotherapy treatments increase your risk of heart disease.
 Some anti-cancer treatment medications can weaken your heart: (2)

 - Anthracyclines – these drugs include doxorubicin and daunorubicin.

 - Drugs formulated to destroy the HER2 protein, like trastuzumab (Herceptin) and pertuzumab (Perjeta).
-However, this drugs do not give the same cumulative dosages and is often reversible – only weakening the heart temporarily.
+However, these drugs do not give the same cumulative dosages and is often reversible – only weakening the heart temporarily.